havvavural/1-Intro-to-Finance-Homework/README.md

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

 The can start offering this service to their all clients/individuals

 * Why do you think that offering this product or service would benefit the company?

 JPM Coin will prove to be a valuable stepping stone en route to a new world built upon public distributed ledger technologies.

 * What technologies would this additional product or service utilize?

 JPM coin can utilize a application for its future JPM coin users/customers to buy and sell coin easily and purchase commodities via their coin.

 * Why are these technologies appropriate for your solution?
+By using web services/applications, they will be able to enhance their blockchain technology and accesibility of their cyrptocurrency.

 [Reference](https://www.ledger.com/academy/crypto/a-brief-history-on-bitcoin-cryptocurrencies)